View-source URI scheme

-In the early internet, View Source helped people to create their own web pages, learning by example.
+In the early Internet, the View Source technique helped people learn by example to create their own web pages.

 On 25 May 2011, the 'view-source' URI scheme was officially registered with IANA per RFC 4395.

 Browser support

 Firefox and Internet Explorer both supported the scheme, but support was dropped from Internet Explorer in Windows XP SP2 due to security problems.
-Firefox also suffered a similar security issue (by combining view-source and javascript URIs), but still supported it in Firefox 1.5 after being fixed.
-In 2009 a new discovered bug was fixed in Firefox 3.0.9.
+Firefox also suffered a similar security issue (by combining view-source and JavaScript URIs), but still supported it in Firefox 1.5 after being fixed.
+In 2009, a new discovered bug was fixed in Firefox 3.0.9.